Consumer Lending NAICS 522291

 Industry size & Structure

-The average consumer lending company operates 5 storefronts with about 32 employees and has annual revenue of about $17.4 million.
+The average consumer lending company has about 30 employees and has annual revenue of about $17.4 million.

 - The industry is highly concentrated, with the 20 largest firms representing 75% of industry revenue.